anencore94/clubhouse-github-action/README.md

     - you could generate token by following [official docs](https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens)
     - and you need to store it in your repository secret by following [official docs](https://docs.github.com/en/actions/reference/encrypted-secrets)
 - **pr_opened**
-  - your desired clubhouse workflow state id when pr opened
+  - your desired shortcut workflow state id when pr opened
 - **pr_closed**
-  - your desired clubhouse workflow state id when pr closed (or merged)
+  - your desired shortcut workflow state id when pr closed (or merged)
+- **pr_wip**
+  - your desired shortcut workflow state id when pr is working in progress (Optional)
+- **wip_keyword**
+  - The keyword which indicates the pr is working in progress (Optional)